slabban/slabban.github.io/index.md

 [![LIDAR Processing](https://res.cloudinary.com/marcomontalbano/image/upload/v1607592207/video_to_markdown/images/youtube--fvGX2Kw34n0-c05b58ac6eb4c4700831b2b3070cd403.jpg)](https://www.youtube.com/watch?v=fvGX2Kw34n0 "LIDAR Processing")

 The video above illustrates the successful results after processing the raw point cloud data coming from the Cepton Vista LIDAR to detect the cars in front of me.
-The algorithms were developed in C++ on ROS and the results were visualized in Rviz.
+The algorithms were developed in C++ on ROS (Robot Operating System) and the results were visualized in Rviz.

 Point cloud processing for 3D LIDARs is a huge deal as these sensors are data intensive, and can be very taxing on our processors if handled poorly.
 Additionally, the raw points coming from the LIDAR need to be processed in order to tune the performance based on the application, such as SLAM or Object Detection.